Codes and Frequencies

 Comparability — General

 The education system in Honduras follows a 6-3-3 or 6-3-4 structure, which includes 6 years of primary, 3 years of a common cycle, and 3 to 4 years of a diversified cycle (depending on the field of study).
-The number of years reported in the upper cycle change across census samples: up to 2 years in 1961, up to 3 years in 1974 and 1988, and up to 4 years in 2001.
+The number of years reported in the upper cycle change across census samples: up to 2 years in 1961, up to 3 years in 1974 and 1988, and up to 4 years in 2001 and 2013.

 The most recent reform in the education system is associated to the implementation of the National Basic Curriculum and it is reflected in the source variable codes for the 2001 census.
 After this reform, primary education and the common cycle were merged to create a "basic education" level, which comprises a total of 9 grades.
 Thus, the last three grades of basic education are considered to be equivalent to the "common cycle" in EDUCHN.